Boy/rainbow/README.txt

-RAINBOW MASTER  1.22.12.0
+RAINBOW VIEWER  1.22.12.0 HPA_ExportImport

-That's the current baseline for all Rainbow and Cool Viewers.
+That's the current baseline for all Rainbow and Cool Viewers with added HPA Export/Import.

 Please have a look at the RELEASE_NOTES.txt and ChangeLog.txt for included changes and patches.

-This is the first upload to github and I'm still figuring out how it works :).

 Boy